 If you get into a situation where you need to break, try go break as gently as possible.
 Do not break forcefully on icy roads as that might cause the wheels to lock, leaving you with no control of the car at all.
 It is better to break gently to have control of the situation.
 If you start loosing control of the car, try to steer it in the other direction.
 If the tires get locked and you lose control of the car keep trying to break gently and steer in the other direction in case the car finds a grip on the road.

 It might be helpful to head on over to YouTube and look up how to drive in snow to get some good tips from experts.

 If there is a lot of snow or blowing snow so you do not see the road the situation can become stressful.
 Don´t panic, Icelanders have come up with a solution for that; reflective sticks on the side of the roads.
 As you can see in the below picture and video there are reflective sticks on both sides of the roads.
 They will lead you in circumstances where there is very little visibility.
 Blowing snow can happen very suddenly and without warning so it is very reassuring to know those little shiny friends are there.
 In case of no visibility we suggest you send a (very warmly dressed) person out to walk by the side of the car and find the reflective sticks.
 It is important to remember not to panic and just take all the time you need, you will get out of the blowing snow at some point ahead.

 Be careful when passing a car when there is snow on the roads as the blowing snow from your car can blind the driver of the car you are passing.
 This does of course not always apply but is good to have in mind.

 Photos by Maciek Krynica and Retour du Monde, respectively.
-Both models are SADcars.
+Both models are older SADcars.